 A basic, inexpensive cast iron pan is the steaks best friend.
 Heavy on the metal, able to hold a lot of heat, cast iron pans make the perfect restaurant-quality steak.
 Infrared burners can radiate a lot of heat into a steak, but only by having contact with that intense heat can you cook the steak hot and fast enough to make it perfect.
 The basic process is to preheat the pan as hot as you can get it.
 Drop in the steak for two minutes.
 Flip, add butter and put the pan into a hot preheated oven for about five more minutes depending on how you want your steak done.
 This is a smoke-filled process that can be done on your side burner and gas grill without flooding the house with smoke.

-This process requires you to use pieces of metal that are heated to incredible temperatures.
-There will be splattering, smoke and possible fire.
+This process of cooking steak requires you to use pieces of metal that are heated to incredible temperatures.
+There will be splattering, smoke, and possible fire.
 Be very careful.
 What happens here is that the pan sears the surface of the meat and immediately begins melting the fat.
 This fat fries the meat's surface causing caramelization.
 This makes the sweet of the meat even sweeter.
 The addition of butter here is going to add extra fat to the process and a rich, buttery flavor to the meat.

 Nothing beats an experienced steak cook.
 If you are not experienced, then you need practice.
 Pay close attention to every steak you cook.
 Prepare everything you can ahead of time.
 Learn from your mistakes.
 Record your thoughts and processes.
 Soon you too can be a great steak cook and amaze all of your guests.